Illinois Compiled Statutes

 (e) Any gambling device displayed for sale to a riverboat gambling

-operation or used to train occupational licensees of a riverboat gambling
+operation, casino gambling operation, or organization gaming facility or used to train occupational licensees of a riverboat gambling

 seizure under this Section.

-(f) Any gambling equipment, devices and supplies provided by a licensed
+(f) Any gambling equipment, devices, and supplies provided by a licensed

 (g) The following video gaming terminals are exempt from seizure under this Section: